Pantex Orientation

 IBEW Informational Meetings

-• Additional meetings may be called to provide information about topics or items relating to the Local Union
+• Additional meetings may be called to provide information about topics or items relating to the Local Union.

-• No official business may be handled at an Informational Meeting
+• No official business may be handled at an Informational Meeting unless the meeting has been properly called as an official meeting.

 Some notes about IBEW meetings

-• Cross talk or side conversations are not allowed
+• Crosstalk or side conversations are not allowed.

 Membership Dues